Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Experiments

 \subsection{Ablations}

-In this section, we present ablations to key design decisions such as \#frames, \#words, prompting, and hierarchical processing.
-The results for these ablations are presented in \Cref{res:ablate}.
-In all ablations, we consider a subset of 150 videos from EgoSchema \citep{Mangalam2023EgoSchemaAD} for evaluation.
+In this section, we present ablations on key design decisions such as the sorting order in FKD, the number of frames for captions, and the effect of different components in HKS.
+In all ablations, we use a subset of EgoSchema \citep{Mangalam2023EgoSchemaAD}, composed of 500 videos.
+Additional ablations about \textit{Choice of LLM} and \textit{Effect of Patch Size on Keyword Matching in CKD} are in \Cref{app:additionalablation}

-\paragraph{Keyframe sampler:} We evaluate our Hierarchical Keyframe Sampling strategy (HKS) against the established uniform sampling baseline from \citep{zhang2023llovi}.
-Our results clearly indicate the importance of our HKS module.

-\paragraph{Sequential captioning:} In our SVL module, we consider a sequential captioner, that considers previous captions when captioning the current frame.
-It outperforms the common parallel frame-wise captioning by $+0.4\%$ showing that the SVL can generate better captions, possibly reducing redundant information among captions and enabling a form of temporal modeling.

-\paragraph{Visual Templating order:} In Visual Templating, grouping the frames based on confidence is better than preserving temporal order.
-It can allow sampling of challenging keyword frames, instead of only selecting high confidence keyframes.

-\paragraph{Choice of LLM:} Here, we see that more-recent GPT-4o outperforms both GPT-4 and GPT-3.5.
-Since GPT-4o is also cheaper compared to GPT-4, we consider it as our default choice.

-\paragraph{Number of frame captions:} We ablate different number of frame captions used in our setup compared to VideoAgent \citep{Wang2024VideoAgentLV}.
-Our method shows more-stable performance.